KnownStormChaser/master-weather-model-list/models/nwp_models/global/france/arpege-global.md

 - `049H072H` — first instantaneous step is **51**, not 49
 - `073H102H` — first instantaneous step is **75**, not 73

+This is by design rather than a gap: Météo-France's package description states the cadence as hourly from 0 h to 48 h and 3-hourly **from 51 h** to 102 h.
+The range-group names simply do not reflect it.

 ### Three different accumulation conventions coexist
 Within a single cycle, time-processed fields (`productDefinitionTemplateNumber = 8`) use three incompatible interval conventions:
 - **Accumulated from run start** (`0-1`, `0-2`, … `0-24`): `tp`, `tsnowp`, `ssrd`, and the SP2 flux fields